jobyjoseph/Mastering-Frontend/Android.md

 > App architecture is a way of designing your apps' classes, and the relationships between them, such that the code is organized, performs well in particular scenarios, and is easy to work with.

 > A `ViewModel` holds data to be displayed in a fragment or activity associated with the `ViewModel`.

+> Right before the ViewModel is destroyed, the `onCleared()` callback is called to clean up the resources.